 If the image itself doesn’t spark a thousand ideas, simply scroll down to use the ready-made activities provided.
 Use them as they are or as a starting point for something even bigger.

 The activities include questions to prompt discussion and ‘sick’ sentences to improve — a quick, simple and fun way to cover that grammar, punctuation or spelling objective.
 There’s also a sentence challenge to take on either as new learning or a bit of revision.
 To finish, there’s a story starter to inspire children to create either a short or an extended piece of writing.

-Many of the images also link to examples of real children’s writing.
+You'll also find examples of real children’s writing lined to many of the images on Pobble.
 The work has been written by children from all over the world and published on Pobble.com.
 Speaking from experience, when children are exposed to other children’s writing, it automatically encourages them to see themselves as writers.
 Using these as examples, children will be inspired and usually want to take some of the ideas for their own writing.

 As well as this, it provides opportunities to learn from others’ mistakes.
 We all spend hours providing examples of our own with deliberate mistakes for children to edit and improve, yet having a real example to use is an invaluable tool to support this type of learning.
 With thousands of pieces of writing on the website, all searchable by age, genre, objective, topic and book title, it really makes teaching writing easier.
 As a Pobble subscriber, you also have access to a bank of the best pieces from each year group to use in your lessons to support any aspect of the writing process.
 Read more about inspiring children's writing with real-life examples from their peers here.